COXIT-CO/ga_zoho_integration/README.md

 `-api`: domain-specific Zoho Accounts URL ending.
 For example it may be `eu`, `in` or other as specified here https://www.zoho.com/crm/developer/docs/api/v2/access-refresh.html. `.com` is default option, no need to specify.

+`-port`: port for Zoho CRM notifications Webhook server.
+By default it's 80.
+To use not 80 port you will need to do additional proxy server set up.

 For the very first time you will need to specify grant token `-ga`.
 How to generate it follow instruction for Self Client option here https://www.zoho.com/crm/developer/docs/api/v2/auth-request.html.